 Parry Sound: It was a happy day on July 18 as a sister saved last fall, two young men, and a young sister were baptized in the Georgian Bay.
 Harold Paisley was with the saints for the day and spoke to about 100 who came to witness the occasion, some hearing the gospel for the first time.
 He returned to minister the Word a few nights later to the encouragement of the saints.

 St. Mary’s: The assembly held an afternoon farewell meeting July 11 for Shadrack and Debbie Kember as they were moving to Phoenix, AZ to work among Spanish speaking people.
 Brethren who spoke were Brian Crawford, Frank Sona, and George Patterson.
-Previous visits by J. Grant (Scotland), E. Miller, A. Cook, and David Alves (Mexico) were appreciated by the saints.
+Previous visits by J. Grant (Scotland), E. Miller, and A. Cook, were appreciated by the saints.

 Thunder Bay: The assembly received appreciated ministry from Jim Webb, Peter Smith, Larry Steers, and Alex Dryburgh in July.
 The assembly had the joy of seeing two teenage girls brought into the fellowship.